jovemlcxx/es-theme-xmb-fcamod/README.md

 > **⚠️ Performance Tip:** If you experience slowdowns or frame drops in your device's menus, it is highly recommended to delete the `bg_1.mp4` file.
 Background videos can be heavy and cause performance drops on devices with less than 1GB of RAM.

+> **⚠️ Animated Background Requirement:** If you intend to use an animated video background (e.g., `bg_1.mp4`), you **must** also provide a static image of its first frame or a screenshot saved as a PNG file with the same number (e.g., `bg_1.png`).
+Skipping this matching PNG file can cause a black screen when transitioning between systems due to rendering limitations in the EmulationStation frontend.

 You can easily add your own files:

 ### About Resolution and Aspect Ratio